About the Erasmus+ Programme for student mobility for studies

 - Learning Agreement for Traineeship (only in case of incoming student mobility for placement): once the placement offer made by VUM has been accepted by the student and his/her sending institution, VUM Erasmus+ Office will proceed to prepare a draft of the Learning Agreement for Training.
 The final content of the Agreement shall be agreed by all three parties: VUM, the student to participate in an Erasmus+ student mobility for placement at VUM as well as the sending institution).
 Information on how to fill out the Learning Agreement for Traineeship could be found here.
-Another easy way to fill out the Learning Agreement for Studies could be found here.
+Another easy way to fill out the Learning Agreement for Traineeship could be found here.

 VUM Erasmus+ Office assists prospective Erasmus+ students and their coordinators throughout the whole process of preparing for student mobility as well as during and after the mobility.

 Studying at VUM

 Undergraduate programmes (delivered predominantly at VUM Campus in Dobrich)

 Master programmes (delivered at VUM campus in Varna)